-- Mineral exploration and development including oil and gas and locatable minerals such as lithium, potash and uranium. - Master Leasing Plan and its associated Reasonably Foreseeable Development Scenario for oil and gas and potash. - Possible A1 Lithium Plan of Operations to mine locatable minerals. - Livestock grazing and associated range infrastructure.
+- Mineral exploration and development including leasable oil and gas and potash minerals and locatable lithium and uranium minerals. - Moab Master Leasing Plan 2016 and its associated Reasonably Foreseeable Development Scenario for oil and gas and potash. - Possible A1 Lithium Plan of Operations to mine locatable minerals. - Livestock grazing and associated range infrastructure.